X-SAM: From Segment Anything to Any Segmentation: Technical Appendices and Supplementary Material

 \textbf{Interactive Segmentation.} \tablename~\ref{tab:interseg} shows the results of the interactive segmentation.
 Since interactive segmentation shares similar data with VGD segmentation, we exclude the training data for interactive segmentation and perform a process similar to that used for VGD segmentation to obtain the interactive segmentation results.
 X-SAM achieves the best or second-best performance on interactive segmentation, even without being trained on the specific data.

 \textbf{Closed-Set Segmentation.} In \tablename~\ref{tab:stage1}, we present the results of segmentor fine-tuning on the closed-set COCO-Panoptic benchmark.
 To preserve the robust generalization ability of SAM in mask prediction, we fine-tune the SAM encoder for only 36 epochs.
-Compared with other methods, our approach achieves comparable performance to the SAM-L encoder with just 36 epochs of fine-tuning.
+Compared with other methods, our approach achieves comparable performance to the SAM-L encoder with just 36 epochs of fine-tuning without any complex data augmentation.

 \textbf{Image-level Benchmarks.} In \tablename~\ref{tab:vlmeval}, we present the results of image-level benchmarks, including MME~\cite{fu2024mme}, MMBench~\cite{liu2024mmbench}, SEED-Bench~\cite{li2024seed}, POPE~\cite{li2023pope}, and AI2D~\cite{kembhavi2016ai2d}.
 When jointly co-training with segmentation and conversation datasets, X-SAM achieves the best performance compared to other segmentation MLLMs on these benchmarks.
 Compared to LISA~\cite{lai2024lisa}, PixelLM~\cite{ren2024pixellm}, and GLaMM~\cite{rasheed2024glamm}, our method achieves significant improvements, demonstrating its effectiveness—even outperforming the previous best, OMG-LLaVA~\cite{zhang2024omgllava}.
 On the POPE benchmark, X-SAM even surpasses LLaVA-V1.5~\cite{liu2023llava}, which is designed specifically for image-level conversation.